 We found a few unique bags that were unlike anything we’d seen before in the small market inside of the Dor-Us Siyadat Complex in Shakrisabz.
 And there are quite a few bags that are made in the same style as the embroidered blankets (below) found all over Bukhara.

 You’ll find that the suzani blankets have a wide range in terms of quality and price.
 And where you are in the country will determine what kind of deal you get as well.

-You can also find much smaller sized tapestries that can be used as table runners or tablecloths for much cheaper.
-And pillow cases are also quite inexpensive, around $5-10 for a cotton case.
+You can also find many smaller-sized tapestries that can be used as table runners or tablecloths for much cheaper.
+And pillowcases are also quite inexpensive, around $5-10 for a cotton case.

 Rugs vary wildly in terms of price and quality in Uzbekistan so it’s difficult to even give an idea of what to expect for a starting price.
 We did find that they were priced quite high, upwards of $800-1,000 USD for a camel hair or silk carpet.

 If you want to invest in a rug, be sure you do your due diligence.
 Everyone is going to tell you that it’s handmade, even if it isn’t.
 A good test is to pull at one of the fringe strings on the end.
 If it is handmade, you should be able to see the string pulled for the entire length of the rug.
 If not, the fringe was added last and the rug is machine-made.